lwestfall/TeXpressions/README.md

 At the moment this code base is **highly** volatile - it is very likely to change quite a lot before I choose to release 1.0.0.
 Use at your own risk!

 I *do not* guarantee or certify the accuracy of the LaTeX parsing, expression simplifications, evaluation, or LaTeX formatting!
 It is up to **you** as the consumer to independently verify that this software is sufficiently safe and accurate for your needs.
-See [LICENSE.md] for more details.
+See [LICENSE.txt](LICENSE.txt) for more details.

 ## How to Use